GDSC-KIIT/C-tutorials/README.md

 * To open the docs on `localhost:3000` run `mdbook open --serve`
 * To trigger the build, run `mdbook build -d docs/`

-By default the build content goes in the `book` directory, but a docs directory is created to serve over github pages.
+Running the build command will put the html and css in the `docs/` directory for hosting on github pages.